 All prices quoted here were found in June 2017

-Most flights from Leonardo da Vinci–Fiumicino Airport are to Amsterdam and to Barcelona but there are many more flights to other destinations as well, most of them by Alitalia.
-Every day there are flights to 49 destinations from Leonardo da Vinci–Fiumicino Airport.
+Most flights from Leonardo da Vinci–Fiumicino Airport are to Brussels and to Amsterdam but there are many more flights to other destinations as well, most of them by Alitalia.
+Every day there are flights to 16 destinations from Leonardo da Vinci–Fiumicino Airport.
 Here are the most popular destinations: